o-ran-sc/ric-plt-submgr/docs/user-guide.rst

  The parameters can be changed on the fly via Kubernetes Configmap.
 Default parameters values are defined in Helm chart

- Use following command to open Subscription Manager's Configmap in Nano editor.
-First change parameter and then store the change by pressing first Ctrl + o.
-Close editor by pressing the Ctrl + x.
+ Use following command to open Subscription Manager's Configmap in editor.
+First change parameter and then store the change.
 The change is visible in Subscription Manager's log after some 20 - 30 seconds.
-Note that some of the parameters maybe be useful just for testing purpose.
+Note that some of the parameters maybe be useful only for testing purpose.

  .. code-block:: none

+  Open in default editor:

+  kubectl edit cm configmap-ricplt-submgr-submgrcfg -n ricplt

+  Open in Nano editor:

   KUBE_EDITOR="nano" kubectl edit cm configmap-ricplt-submgr-submgrcfg -n ricplt

 REST interface for debugging and testing
 ----------------------------------------